-Option Action Apply (On a cell that has an arrow icon, or the

-- If you have entered more than one value and the overlay is set to mutually exclusive, only a single value is permitted and an error message displays; click on the OK button and type in a single character - If the overlay is not set to mutually exclusive, you can type in any individual value, or any combination of values in any sequence to show the type of connector to create.
+Option Action Apply overlay (On a cell that has an arrow icon, or the value of a different type of overlay.)
+Displays the 'Allowable values <values>' dialog.
+Type in the required value or values and click on the OK button.</values> • If you have entered more than one value and the overlay is set to mutually exclusive, only a single value is permitted and an error message displays; click on the OK button and type in a single character • If the overlay is not set to mutually exclusive, you can type in any individual value, or any combination of values in any sequence Create new relationship (On a cell that has no relationship indicated in it.) with overlay If necessary, change the 'Link Type' field to show the type of connector to create.
 When you click on the menu option, a submenu of variations of the selected relationship type might display.
 Click on the variation to create.

-Create new relationship with overlay

-(On a cell that has no relationship indicated in it.)

-If necessary, change the 'Link Type' field

-The 'Allowable values < values > ' dialog displays; type in the required value or values and click on the OK button.

-A relationship of the selected type is created between the source and target elements, and the selected overlay values are displayed in the cell.
+The 'Allowable values <values>' dialog displays; type in the required value or values and click on the OK button.</values> A relationship of the selected type is created between the source and target elements, and the selected overlay values are displayed in the cell.
 Edit overlay (On a cell showing a value of the current overlay.)
 Displays the 'Allowable values <values>' dialog, showing the current value.
-Overtype this with the new value or values and click on the OK button.
-The new value(s) display in the selected cell.</values> Remove (On a cell showing a value of the current overlay.)
+Overtype this with the new value or values and click on the OK button.</values> The new value(s) display in the selected cell.
+Remove overlay (On a cell showing a value of the current overlay.)
 Clears the overlay value and restores the appropriate connector direction arrow symbol to the cell.